Guidance for professionals in Gloucestershire working with young people with mental health or emotional wellbeing concerns

 Adverse Childhood Experiences (ACEs)

 Adverse Childhood Experiences (ACEs) are traumatic events that affect children while growing up, such as suffering child maltreatment or living in a household affected by domestic violence, substance misuse or mental illness.
+Click here to visit the website

 This short animated film has been developed to raise awareness of ACEs, their potential to damage health across the life course and the roles that different agencies can play in preventing ACEs and supporting those affected by them